 Traditional

-Medium to high density
+Medium to high density10 year

 After combing through dozens of websites and reading countless reviews, we’ve compiled our findings into the chart below for easy reading.
 Overall, mattresses made with 100% natural and Talalay latex tended to receive the best owner ratings, while those with blended and hybrid beds fared poorly.
 The highest rated brand overall in our research was Astrabeds, an online retailer of 100% natural mattresses.
 Their models start at $1299, and contain no filler foams or toxic additives.
 We hope this guide to latex mattress brands has helped simplify your search, and feel free to drop us a line if you want to learn more.